taocpp/PEGTL/doc/Getting-Started.md

 on either

-* GNU/Linux
+* Linux
 * macOS
 * Windows

 It requires C++11, e.g. using the `--std=c++11` compiler switch.
 Using newer versions of the C++ standard is supported.

-It might also work with other compilers with good C++11 support on any sufficiently compatible platform.
+It should also work with other C++11 compilers on other Unix systems (or any sufficiently compatible platform).

 The PEGTL is written with an emphasis on clean code and is compatible with the `-pedantic`, `-Wall`, `-Wextra` and `-Werror` compiler switches.